wp-plugins/simple-feed-customizer/readme.txt

 Add copyright text at the end of each feed item, display feature image and set the cache duration of feed.

 == Description ==

 Simple Feed Customizer is use in customizing WordPress feed such as adding a read-more link at the end of a Summary feed, adding copyright text at the bottom of each feed item, and including feature image to each and every feed post.

+I built this plugin in order to deter scrapers who were constantly a torn in my flesh stealing my blog articles via some [special kind of software]( http://tech4sky.com/simple-feed-customizer-wordpress-plugin/) that rip-off RSS feed.

-More information on how this plugin works can be found at [Tech4sky.com post]( http://tech4sky.com/simple-feed-customizer-wordpress-plugin/)
+More information on how this plugin works can be found at [Tech4sky.com post]( http://tech4sky.com/build-scraper-site-blogger-wordpress/)

 == Installation ==